Daniel-KM/Omeka-S-module-CustomOntology/README.md

 Simply click on the menu `Custom Ontology` and create your ontology, your resources classes and/or your properties following the instructions.

-Once the form is filled, you can download the [turtle] file (a common simplified [Notation3] format).
-If needed, this file can be modified with a simple text editor and can be imported directly via the core admin page `admin/vocabulary`.
+Once the form is filled, just import it directly via the `Submit` button.

-Either, you can import the form directly via the `Submit` button.

-You can add new classes and properties into previously imported ontologies, but you cannot update existing ones.
-Nevertheless, you still can use the turtle file to upgrade the vocabulary later, like for the other vocabularies.
+You can add new classes and properties into previously imported ontologies, but you cannot update existing ones from the form.
+Nevertheless, you still can use the turtle file to upgrade the vocabulary later, like for any other vocabularies, at the core admin page `admin/vocabulary`.

-When the custom ontologies are named as proposed (Omeka url + `/ns/prefix/`), they will be available in `https://example.org/ns/prefix/`.
+When the custom ontologies are named as proposed (Omeka url + `/ns/prefix`), they will be publicly listed at `https://example.org/ns` and available as turtle, (a common simplified [Notation3] format), at their namespace uri, and as a web page at `https://example.org/ns/{prefix}?format=html`.

 Warning